silnrsi/pysilfont/docs/scripts.md

 ---
 ####  psfrunfbchecks
 Usage: **`psfrunfbchecks [--profile PROFILE] [--html HTMLFILE] [--csv CSV]
-                      [--ttfaudit] fonts [fonts ...]`**
+                      [--full-lists] [--ttfaudit] fonts [fonts ...]`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

 Run Font Bakery tests using a standard profile and report results in a table on screen.
 Multiple fonts can be specified, including using wildcards, but all should be in the same directory.

-For ttf files, the profile will be Pysilfont's ttfchecks.py.
-UFO files are not yet supported.
+Currently this just works for ttf files, and the default profile used will be Pysilfont's ttfchecks.py.

 An alternative profile can be specified with `--profile`.
 This profile needs to be specifically designed to work with this script - see examples/fbttfchecks.py.
 This profile amends the behaviour of ttfchecks.py and includes options to change which checks are run and to override the status reported by checks.
 Project-specific checks can also be added.